-The Milk Chocolate Mousse truffles were paired with raspberry tartelettes, filled with a lemon cream cheese-whipped cream filling, and topped with a bit of edible gold leaf.
+Then for our second course we had raspberry tartelettes, filled with a lemon cream cheese-whipped cream filling, and topped with a bit of edible gold leaf.
 (I can’t help it.
 I have to gild all the things.
 It’s a sickness!)
 These were little 2-bite wonders and were verrrry popular.
-I’m going to share the recipe in a separate post this weekend!

-The Strawberry Mousse truffles were accompanied by a crème fraiche panna cotta with balsamic glaze, fresh strawberries, and basil.
-This was another knockout, and another recipe I’ll be posting a bit later.
+By now you must be wondering if my friends were getting full–never I say, never!
+Our 3rd dish was crème fraiche panna cotta with balsamic glaze, fresh strawberries, and basil.
+This was another knockout.
 It basically convinced me that I should always serve panna cotta at parties, because it is so easy but everyone goes crazy for it.

-The Lemon Mousse truffles were paired with one of my favorite desserts from this past year: pistachio cake.
+Dessert number 4 was one of my favorites from this past year: pistachio cake.
 It’s fast and gluten-free, with a super strong pistachio flavor.
 It was topped with a cream cheese-whipped cream topping, and a berry compote.
-You can get the pistachio cake recipe here.

-The Peach Mousse truffles were paired with our only savory dish of the night: brioche toasts with goat cheese, chopped rosemary, toasted walnuts, and a drizzle of honey.
+Dear reader, you didn’t think we were finished yet, did you?
+The party continued with our only savory dish of the night: brioche toasts with goat cheese, chopped rosemary, toasted walnuts, and a drizzle of honey.
 It sounds simple (and it is!) but these little apps were fantastic.
-It was nice to have a savory break, and all of the flavors worked really well with the peach truffle filling.
+It was so nice to have a savory break.

-Our final truffle was Café Au Lait Mousse, and I wanted something that would pair well with chocolate and coffee, and also bring the menu to a graceful close.
-I settled on a Salted Caramel Milk drink—warm milk, flavored with homemade caramel.
+As the closing dessert for the evening I settled on a Salted Caramel Milk drink—warm milk, flavored with homemade caramel.
 It’s a dessert beverage but it’s not too sweet, due to the darkly caramelized sugar and pinch of salt.
 Since it uses milk, without cream or chocolate, it’s not as intense as some hot chocolate recipes, but it still feels like an indulgent treat.
 It was the perfect way to end our night, and a great accompaniment to the café au lait truffle!
 You need this milk in your life—and you can find the recipe below!